KrishnenduGhosh/VL2/README.md

 C. Outlinks for the extracted Wikipedia articles are extracted to generate the concept-graph.
 The code '5_course_out.py' extracts the backlinks and stores in '6_Course_pkl' folder in Pickle format.

 D. The concepts from '4_Topic' folder is shown to the annotators and the annotated concepts arestored in the '4_Annotated' folder in JSON format.
-Download '4_Annotated' folder [from https://drive.google.com/open?id=1peCDKd2u1xUuez5waN-2OgFRaSvUelh3](https://drive.google.com/open?id=1peCDKd2u1xUuez5waN-2OgFRaSvUelh3 .).
 ## 4. Course-relevant topic Identification:
 The course-relevant topics are identified automatically.
 The code '6_course_predict.py' identifies the course-relevant topics, stores them in '7_course' folder and also evaluates the concerned modules.
 ## 5. Retrieving augmentations: